-- Methods with the same name resulting in different operation has to be renamed, see the section Renamed Method - The keyword Call has to be used on every line calling a method in the COMSOL API when the method do not return anything. - The set method, in the COMSOL API, does return a reference to the object being changed.
-In VBA it does not return anything. - Methods that involve three- or four-dimensional arrays are not supported in VBA.
+- Methods with the same name resulting in different operation have to be renamed, see the section Renamed Methods - The keyword Call has to be used on every line calling a method in the COMSOL API when the method does not return anything. - The set method in the COMSOL API does not return anything in VBA, while it returns a reference to the object being changed in Java. - Methods that involve three- or four-dimensional arrays are not supported in VBA.
 These methods are faceDDX, faceDX, faceFF1, and faceFF2.